opendata-swiss/wp-ckan-backend/README.md

 $ ./build.sh
 ```

-This script runs on GitLab CI as well for every pull request.
+This script runs on Travis CI as well for every push.

 ## Extract messages / Compile translation files